topology-miccai/topology-miccai.github.io/First_TGI_2024.md

 - Changes after review.
 - Supplementary file (a separate file from the main text).
 - LaTeX source (if you are using LaTex).
-- **Please ignore the 'License-To-Publish' at current stage**.
+- **Please ignore the `License-To-Publish' at current stage**.
 We are still working with Springer for LNCS proceedings.
 We might require a License-To-Publish later (information will be updated here and via emails if needed).
 Stay tuned for more details.

 <h1 style="text-align: center;">Call For Submissions</h1>